ibm-cloud-docs/solution-tutorials/pub-sub-object-storage.md

 ## Architecture
 {: #architecture}

 In this tutorial, the UI application is written in Node.js and the worker application is written in Java highlighting the flexibility of this pattern.
-Even though both applications are running in the same Kubernetes cluster in this tutorial, either piece could have also been implemented as a Cloud Foundry application or serverless function.
+Even though both applications are running in the same Kubernetes cluster in this tutorial, either one could have also been implemented as a Cloud Foundry application or serverless function.

 <p style="text-align: center;">